dudung/butir/_posts/0/06/2021-07-08-matrix-world-2d.md

 4. There is relation between matrix indices with real coordinates ($y$ &lfloor;_ $x$) in the form of $x = (i - \frac12) \Delta x$ and $y = (N_y - j + \frac12) \Delta y$, so that real coordinates $(x, y)$ can be represented by grid indices $(i, j)$.
 5. Inverse of the previous relations are $i = \lceil x / \Delta x \rceil$ and $i = N_y - \lceil y / \Delta y \rceil + 1$.
 6. Initially $w_{ij} = 0$ for $i = 1, \ .., N_x$ and $j = 1, \ .., N_y$.

+## implementation
+Previous concept can be implemented in `x` as follows.

 ## notes